SOCIAL EFFECTS OF DIABETES

 Socializing with people who understand your needs and responsibilities can be relaxing and fun.
 And helping others get through things you’ve already mastered may be most rewarding of all.

-Local and online support groups can make a major difference in how you handle your diabetes.
+Local and online support groups like this website can make a major difference in how you handle your diabetes.

-How do you help someone diagnosed with diabetes cope with the pressures of constant self-care?
+How do you help someone diagnosed with diabetes cope with self-care?

 This involves checking your blood sugar, taking your medication, watching what you eat, doing some kind of physical activity, following up with your doctor.